-Red Fox Adventure Race, Russia
+Red Fox Adventure Race in Karelia, Russia

-, May 9, 2015
+Will Ross, May 9, 2015

 Head 100 miles east of St. Petersburg and you stumble across Onega Lake in the Karelia region of north-east Russia.
 Suitably wild and rugged, this corner of the country hosts the Red Fox Adventure Race in mid-June, a multi-sport event that covers over 300km during its course.